 Businesses are always competing for top talent, and human resources professionals play a critical role in managing the workforce.
-Trained HR specialists and managers recruit and retain top workers by creating competitive benefit and professional development programs for employees.
-Online human resources degrees help business and HR professionals hone their skills in personnel management in programs that can be completed at home--allowing them to maintain their work and personal commitments.
+Trained HR specialists and managers recruit and retain workers by creating competitive benefit and professional development programs for employees.
+Online degrees in human resources help business and HR professionals hone their skills in personnel management in programs that can be completed at home -- allowing them to maintain their work and personal commitments.

 Human resources covers all aspects related to managing a workforce, from administrative details to strategic planning.
 Key responsibilities include the following: